Cross-App Integration

 401 | Missing or malformed Authorization header, or token is inactive/expired |

-403 | Token is missing the required scope; or user is not a member of the team |
+403 | User is not a member of the team |

 403 | Team membership unavailable (no KV cache and no teams:read in token scope) |

-404 | Set or todo not found, or does not belong to the requested team |
+404 | Resource not found, or does not belong to the requested team |

 Security Notes